 Dr Rachel Joy

-Dr. Rachel Joy is a visual artist and intellectual who is working at the confluence of art, law, ethics, history, critical race studies, and politics.
-She views her teaching and research as a process of relational change-making and is fascinated by the possibilities that different streams of thinking offer towards new ways of considering critical questions.
-She received her doctorate from the University of Melbourne and currently lectures in Criminology at the Australian College of Applied Psychology in Melbourne, Australia.
+Dr. Rachel Joy is a practicing visual artist and critical criminologist who is working at the confluence of art, law, ethics, history, critical race studies, and politics.
+Rachel views their teaching and research as a process of relational change-making and is interested in the possibilities that different streams of thinking offer towards new ways of considering critical questions.
+Rachel received their doctorate from the University of Melbourne and currently lectures in Criminology at the Australian College of Applied Psychology in Melbourne, Australia.

 Although she has many projects in process, Rachel is especially interested in how differing spatio-temporal concepts impact access to and experiences of Western juridical notions of justice.